inet-framework/inet/showcases/visualizer/osg/environment/doc/index.rst

 --------------------

-The :ned:`PhysicalEnvironmentVisualizer` (also part of :ned:`IntegratedCanvasVisualizer`) is responsible for displaying the physical objects.
+The :ned:`PhysicalEnvironmentVisualizer` (also part of :ned:`IntegratedVisualizer`) is responsible for displaying the physical objects.
 The objects themselves are provided by the :ned:`PhysicalEnvironment` module; their geometry, physical and visual properties are defined in the XML configuration of the